Aidar5/nattoeng/docs/source/book/18_db/sqlite.rst

 With this utility it is very convenient to check the correctness of SQL commands as well as to get acquainted with SQL language in general.

-Try to use this utility to figure out basic SQL commands that will be needed to work with the database.
+Let's try to use this utility to figure out basic SQL commands that will be needed to work with the database.

 We’ll figure out how to build a database first.